-Alcoholics Anonymous, Narcotics Anonymous, and related groups are all confidential peer-based groups that provide support to people who have used substances to cope with their past victimization or for other reasons.
+Alcoholics Anonymous, Narcotics Anonymous, and related groups are all confidential, peer-based, usually drop-in groups that provide support to people who have used substances to cope with their past victimization or for other reasons.
 Many survivors use alcohol, drugs, food, or other substances to help manage their symptoms following an assault.
-This coping technique can be effective for a while but often results in addiction that needs the support of a 12-step program (or therapist).
-You can find information about specific groups at http://12step.org/directory/recovery-groups/12-step-groups.php.
-These groups are usually drop-in, which means someone can just show up without making prior arrangements.
-Some are "open", which means anyone can attend the meetings; others are "closed" to people who are not actively in recovery from that particular addiction.
-Some 12-step programs are organized specifically for LGBT people.
+This coping technique can be effective for a while, but often results in addiction that needs the support of a 12-step program (or therapist).
+You can find a directory of local numbers at http://anonpress.org/phone/.
+Note that some 12-step programs are organized specifically for LGBT people.